Great Crested Newts Get Active

 Bottle trapping surveys must not be undertaken if the overnight temperature is below 5 degrees centigrade.
 Similarly, the survey is generally called off if there is heavy rain as there is less chance of catching newts and it is difficult to torch the pond (see below).

 Undertaking these surveys requires a special licence, without one, you are not permitted to interfere with, trap or pick up great crested newts.

 This involves visiting the great crested newt pond after dark and shining a powerful torch into the water to see great crested newts below the surface.
 It is advised to use a 1 million candle power torch as other beams are not bright enough to penetrate into deeper water.
-Newts, and many other aquatic invertebrates are nocturnal, so you can often see some amazing nature activities while torching for great crested newts!
+Newts and many other aquatic invertebrates are nocturnal, so you can often see some amazing nature activities while torching for great crested newts!

-In our opinion, netting isn’t always the best method for establishing presence of great crested newts.
-After all of the surveys we have carried out over the past seasons, we very rarely catch newts through netting.
-Ecologists should be cautious not to harm the great crested newts and netting is often seen as invasive and causing unnecessary disturbance.
-We don’t tend to use netting as one of our methods but it can be used if other methods are not possible.
+In our opinion, netting isn’t always the best method for establishing the presence of great crested newts.
+After all of the surveys we have carried out over the past seasons, we very rarely catch newts through the netting.
+Ecologists should be cautious not to harm the great crested newts and netting is often seen as invasive and causing an unnecessary disturbance.
+We don’t tend to use netting as one of our main methods, but it can be used if other methods are not possible.
 Netting can be done either at night or in the morning.
 Wide sweeps are made around the pond edge, near vegetation where possible, and the net is inspected after every few sweeps for newts or larva.

 Part of the great crested newt survey involves checking the aquatic vegetation for newt eggs.
-A leaf containing a newt egg is very distinctive.
+A leaf containing a newts’ egg is very distinctive.
 The female newts lay an egg before using their back feet to fold the leaf over it to protect the egg.
 The egg itself acts as a glue to stick the folded leaf down.